 People are most likely to engage where they see the everyday impact of the decisions that are made, and feel they can make a difference by being involved.
-We are supporting the participating local authorities (LAs) to pilot deliberative democracy through Area Democracy Forums.
-These will allow LAs to convene a randomly selected but representative sample of residents, who are given wide-ranging information and time to deliberate, weigh up options, reach consensus, and make recommendations on a difficult issue that would usually be made by the local authority.
+We supported the participating local authorities (LAs) to pilot citizens’ assemblies, which allowed the LAs to convene a randomly selected but representative group of residents, who were given wide-ranging information and time to deliberate, weigh up options, reach consensus, and make recommendations on a difficult issue that would usually be made by the local authority.

-This should lead to people having a real impact on local policy development and delivery.
-The face-to-face participation will be complemented by digital platforms to increase reach, accountability and transparency of the process.
+This led to people having a real impact on local policy development and delivery.
+The face-to-face participation was complemented by digital platforms to increase reach, accountability and transparency of the process.

-Following an Expression of Interest process, we will be working with the following local authorities on the Innovation in Democracy Programme.
+Following an Expression of Interest process, the following local authorities took part in the Innovation in Democracy Programme.
 They selected a topic which was important both to the council and to their residents:

-- Greater Cambridge Partnership (Cambridgeshire County Council, Cambridge City Council, South Cambridgeshire District Council) - How do we reduce congestion, improve air quality and provide better public transport in Greater Cambridge?
+- Greater Cambridgeshire Partnership (Cambridgeshire County Council, Cambridge City Council, South Cambridgeshire District Council) - How do we reduce congestion, improve air quality and provide better public transport in Greater Cambridge?

 For further details on the information provided to local authorities on how to submit their Expression of Interest to take part in the Innovation in Democracy Programme, and FAQs, please click here.